tomcucinotta/vhpc-website/content/en/_index.md

 Lightning Talks are non-paper track, synoptical in nature and are strictly limited to 5 minutes.
 They can be used to gain early feedback on ongoing research, for demonstrations, to present research results, early research ideas, perspectives and positions of interest to the community.
-Submit abstract via the main submission link.
+Submit abstracts via the main submission link.